1871fotc/fotc/docs/monuments.md

 ## Books

-Books often symbolise the Bibel and the faith of its reader.
+Books often symbolise the Bible and the faith of its reader.
 An open book has also been associated with the human heart.

 ## Lost and Found